emilbjornson/cell-free-book/README.md

 ## Abstract of the Book

+Imagine a coverage area where each mobile device is communicating with a preferred set of wireless access points (among many) that are selected based on its needs and cooperate to jointly serve it, instead of creating autonomous cells.
+This effectively leads to a user-centric post-cellular network architecture, which can resolve many of the interference issues and service-quality variations that appear in cellular networks.
+This concept is called User-centric Cellfree Massive MIMO (multiple-input multiple-output) and has its roots in the intersection between three technology
+components: Massive MIMO, coordinated multipoint processing, and ultra-dense networks.
+The main challenge is to achieve the benefits of cell-free operation in a practically feasible way, with computational complexity and fronthaul requirements that are scalable to enable massively large networks with many mobile devices.
+This monograph covers the foundations of User-centric Cell-free Massive MIMO, starting from the motivation and mathematical definition.
+It continues by describing the state-of-the-art signal processing algorithms for channel estimation, uplink data reception, and downlink data transmission with either centralized or distributed implementation.
+The achievable spectral efficiency is mathematically derived and evaluated numerically using a running example that exposes the impact of various system parameters and algorithmic choices.
+The fundamental tradeoffs between communication performance, computational complexity, and fronthaul signaling requirements are thoroughly analyzed.
+Finally, the basic algorithms for pilot assignment, dynamic cooperation cluster formation, and power optimization are provided, while open problems related to these and other resource allocation problems are reviewed.
+All the numerical examples can be reproduced using the accompanying Matlab code.

 ## Content of Code Package

 ## Software and Hardware Requirements

 ## Acknowledgements

+We would first like to thank our students and collaborators in the areas related to this monograph.
+Without the results, encouragements, and insights obtained through our joint research during the last decade, it wouldn’t have been possible to write this monograph.
+We are grateful for the constructive feedback from the reviewers, which helped us to focus our final editing efforts at the right places.
+In particular, we would like to thank Angel Lozano, Jiayi Zhang, Mahmoud Zaher, and Yasaman Khorsandmanesh for giving detailed comments.
+Özlem Tuğfe Demir and Emil Björnson have been supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+Emil Björnson has also been supported by the Excellence Center at Linköping – Lund in Information Technology (ELLIIT), the Center for Industrial Information Technology (CENIIT), the Swedish Research Council, and the Swedish Foundation for Strategic Research.
+Luca Sanguinetti has been partially supported by the University of Pisa under the PRA Research Project CONCEPT, and by the Italian Ministry of Education and Research (MIUR) in the framework of the CrossLab project (Departments of Excellence).

 ## License and Referencing